How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Results

-If chromatin were a purely a liquid on both short and long spatial scales and time scales, such a comparison between a reference state and a perturbed state would not provide much insight.
+In what follows, if chromatin were purely a liquid on both short and long spatial scales and time scales, such a comparison between a reference state and a perturbed state in terms of a genetically-close relative under applied compression, as is done here, may not provide much insight.
 However, experiments demonstrate that the presence of chromatin crosslinks establish the need for a more intricate rheology of chromatin such that it can act elastically over some time and length scales~\cite{Stephens2017,Maeshima2018,Sanders2022}.
 For instance, mechanical measurements of stretched cell nuclei can be readily explained with chromatin crosslinks~\cite{Stephens2017}.
 And recent isotropic swelling of cell nuclei reveal very reproducible chromatin configurations before and after the swelling~\cite{Sanders2022}.
 Other experiments indicate that a Burger's model fits micropipette aspiration data~\cite{Wintner2020}.
 Moreover, linkages in terms of LADs between chromatin and the lamina shell also potentially provide some elasticity over shorter time scales~\cite{Liu2021}.
 Presumably, linkages dominate closer to the periphery than in the bulk.
-So while the jury is still out on chromatin rheology, we hope that future chromatin organization studies between perturbed and unperturbed cases, corresponding to human and genetically-close relatives, will become a staple of multiscale structural analysis.
+Given the complex rheology of chromatin, we perform the following analysis.